picoCTF/start-problem-dev/README.md

   - In these next steps, we create directories to separate our cmgr challenges. cmgr will traverse all subdirectories looking for challenges or updated challenges.
 It's good practice to keep your working directory distinct from your deploy directory.
+We want our deploy directory to be like a practice for production, and usually a working directory for a CTF challenge will have many files that you don't want to include in the deployment.
 Especially if you're working with multiple challenges, you must keep these challenges in a single, shared directory tree.
     - `$ mkdir ~/challenges`
     - `$ cd ~/challenges`
     - `$ mkdir cmgr`